who we are

 Ultimately our goal is always to work for and with social movements and organizations.
 Their voice is central to our daily tasks.
 Most of the time, our reports, interviews and event coverage are produced together with social actors, community radio and popular media around the world, through shared and bottom-up communications work.
 For instance we share the Social Movements Communications Convergence space in Latin America with La Vía Campesina, the World March of Women and ALBA Social Movements, among others.

-With the launch of our new website in July 2018, we wanted to give greater visibility to our radio, to our production, to the presence of the people in each report, interview and all our coverage.
-On RWR’s 15th anniversary we are relaunching the radio as a multimedia channel, offering not just written articles and radio interviews, but also audiovisual materials, photo galleries and special designs.
+For RWR’s 15th anniversary in 2018, we relaunched the radio as a multimedia channel with a new website, offering not just written articles and radio interviews, but also audiovisual materials, photo galleries and special designs.
+This relaunch aimed to give greater visibility to our media outlet, to our production, to the presence of the people in each report, interview and all our coverage.
 This is the path we are taking and we hope you will join us, because “Voices are Action”.

 Edgardo Mattioli – email@example.com